paocarvajal1912/Supervised_Credit_Risk_Classification/README.md

     > The **precision score** measures how accurately the model predicts a specific class.
 For example, out of loans predicted to be high-risk, what percentage were actually high-risk loans.

-    > The **recall score** imeasures how well the model identifies a particular class.
+    > The **recall score** measures how well the model identifies a particular class.
 For instance, out of all actual high-risk loans, what percentage the model correctly classifies as high-risk.

-    > The **Imbalanced Binary Accuracy (IBA)** designed to handle imbalanced datasets by incorporating both accuracy and the geometric mean of sensitivity (recall for the minority class) and specificity (recall for the majority class), allowing for a more balanced evaluation of classification performance.
+    > The **Imbalanced Binary Accuracy (IBA)** measures overall accuracy.
+It incorporates both accuracy and the geometric mean of sensitivity (recall for the minority class) and specificity (recall for the majority class), allowing for a more balanced evaluation of classification performance.

 8. **Feature Importance.** Lastly, we use SHAP analysis to identify the most influential features contributing to the model's assessment of loan health.
 We do this for the overall data, and individual cases.